Natixis Gateway Quality Income ETF (NYSEARCA:GQI) to Issue $0.32 Dividend

-Natixis Gateway Quality Income ETF (NYSEARCA:GQI – Get Free Report) declared a dividend on Thursday, March 28th, NASDAQ reports.
-Investors of record on Tuesday, April 2nd will be given a dividend of 0.3246 per share on Wednesday, April 3rd.
-The ex-dividend date of this dividend is Monday, April 1st.
+Natixis Gateway Quality Income ETF (NYSEARCA:GQI – Get Free Report) announced a dividend on Thursday, March 28th, NASDAQ reports.
+Stockholders of record on Tuesday, April 2nd will be paid a dividend of 0.3246 per share on Wednesday, April 3rd.
+The ex-dividend date is Monday, April 1st.

 Natixis Gateway Quality Income ETF Trading Down 0.0 %

-An institutional investor recently bought a new position in Natixis Gateway Quality Income ETF stock.
-Citadel Advisors LLC bought a new position in shares of Natixis Gateway Quality Income ETF (NYSEARCA:GQI – Free Report) in the 4th quarter, according to its most recent 13F filing with the SEC.
+A hedge fund recently bought a new stake in Natixis Gateway Quality Income ETF stock.
+Citadel Advisors LLC bought a new stake in shares of Natixis Gateway Quality Income ETF (NYSEARCA:GQI – Free Report) in the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The fund bought 5,075 shares of the company’s stock, valued at approximately $258,000.

 - Five stocks we like better than Natixis Gateway Quality Income ETF